 May 8, 2011 - This week we got much of the wallboard up, and by Friday we are about 20 sheets short of having all the walls done.
 We still have our work cut out with the most demanding wallboard job ahead of us - the ceiling of the video production room.
 We will have to rent a scissors lift to safely get the 50 or so 4' x 8' sheets of 5/8 inch wallboard affixed to the ceiling.
 Each sheet weighs over 70 pounds.
 Once the ceiling is in place, we can have ComforTemp back to blow in the insulation in the attic - it will be nice to check that off the list.

 We spent several hours over the weekend organizing the scrap material piles.
-With our budget being strained to the limits, we have to find creative ways to add new things to the building, with out adding additional costs.
-Smaller sheets of wallboard most contractors would throw out, are finding their ways to walls that will not be exposed (example: the kitchen walls behind the cabinets).
+With our budget being strained to the limits, we have to find creative ways to add new things to the building, without adding additional costs.
+Smaller sheets of wallboard most contractors would throw out, are finding their way to walls that will not be exposed (example: the kitchen walls behind the cabinets).

 Rain has not been a factor on the project, at least for the last 91 days.
 That is how long it has been since we had any kind of significant precipitation.
 The ground is rock hard, and with temperatures now in the low 90's an afternoon downpour would cool things off without causing any significant delays.
 In Texas you have to be careful what you wish for - this lack of spring rain could be followed by summer floods.